Earn up to 50 CME hours through OMED 2025 On-Demand content, available through Dec. 31, 2025 | REGISTER NOW

 OMED & DO Day Scholarships

-Each year, the BEL sponsors scholarships opportunities for osteopathic medical students, residents and new physicians in practice to attend AOA events like DO Day and OMED.
+Each year, the BEL sponsors scholarships opportunities for residents, fellows and new physicians in practice to attend AOA events like DO Day and OMED.
 Learn more about how you can advance your professional development and engage with your profession through these events!

 View updates below from the most recent issue of the Looking Forward BEL newsletter.